haohanyang/mongodb-datasource/README.md

 ### Live Streaming (Experimental)

-Switch on "Streaming" to enable Live Streaming.
+Switch on "Streaming" in the Dashboard panel or click "Live" in Explore to enable Live Streaming.
 The plugin will listen to [change events](https://www.mongodb.com/docs/manual/reference/change-events/) from the collection entered.
 You can query the change event and show the result in the dashboard.
 Here are example queries.

 #### Show MongoDB Operation and Timestamp